Sei Investments Co. Has $75.95 Million Position in SBA Communications Co. (NASDAQ:SBAC)

 SBA Communications Stock Up 0.4 %

-SBA Communications (NASDAQ:SBAC – Get Rating) last posted its earnings results on Monday, August 1st.
-The technology company reported $0.64 EPS for the quarter, missing the consensus estimate of $0.90 by ($0.26).
+SBA Communications (NASDAQ:SBAC – Get Rating) last issued its quarterly earnings results on Monday, August 1st.
+The technology company reported $0.64 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.90 by ($0.26).
 SBA Communications had a negative return on equity of 6.73% and a net margin of 14.45%.
-The firm had revenue of $652.01 million for the quarter, compared to the consensus estimate of $626.30 million.
-During the same period in the prior year, the business earned $2.64 EPS.
-SBA Communications’s quarterly revenue was up 13.3% compared to the same quarter last year.
+The company had revenue of $652.01 million for the quarter, compared to analysts’ expectations of $626.30 million.
+During the same quarter in the previous year, the business earned $2.64 EPS.
+The company’s revenue for the quarter was up 13.3% on a year-over-year basis.
 On average, equities analysts anticipate that SBA Communications Co. will post 11.2 EPS for the current year.

 SBA Communications Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 20th.
-Shareholders of record on Thursday, August 25th will be given a dividend of $0.71 per share.
+The business also recently declared a quarterly dividend, which will be paid on Tuesday, September 20th.
+Stockholders of record on Thursday, August 25th will be paid a dividend of $0.71 per share.
 The ex-dividend date is Wednesday, August 24th.
 This represents a $2.84 annualized dividend and a dividend yield of 0.89%.
-SBA Communications’s dividend payout ratio is currently 87.93%.
+SBA Communications’s payout ratio is currently 87.93%.

 SBA Communications Company Profile